-The revenues raised from repealing tax expenditures would be substantial
+The revenue raised from repealing tax expenditures would be substantial

 First, the benefits in terms of revenue raised are substantial.
 In fact, the revenue gains turned out to be even larger than we had expected when we submitted the budget for scoring.

-The revenue loss from tax expenditures is enormous: Discretionary spending, noninterest mandatory spending, total revenues, and tax expenditures as a share of GDP, 2017
+The revenue loss from tax expenditures is enormous: Discretionary spending, noninterest mandatory spending, total revenue, and tax expenditures as a share of GDP, 2017

 |Mandatory spending minus net interest||13.1%|

 Because of projected changes in taxpayer behavior resulting from the elimination of tax expenditures, we do not get back in revenue the full 7.7 percent of GDP that is currently lost to tax expenditures—but we get close, bringing in 5.9 percent of GDP in 2021.
 All told, the net effect in our budget of repealing all tax expenditures but the EITC is enormous—it would eventually raise 6.9 percent of GDP by 2049.
 Coincidentally, the net cost of the Medicare for All plan discussed above is also 6.9 percent of GDP—this means that the revenue from repealing tax expenditures would actually be large enough to entirely pay for our plan’s largest expenditure, Medicare for All.